presnick/ProgramsInformationPeople/_sources/Assignments/ps3.rst

    security clearance).
 However, representing oneself as a "professional software engineer" without a license from an accredited institution is illegal in many parts of the world.

-3. Write code that uses iteration to print out each element of the list ``several_things``.
-Then, write code to print out the TYPE of each element of the list called ``several_things``.

-.. activecode:: ps_3_3

-   several_things = ["hello", 2, 4, 6.0, 7.5, 234352354, "the end", "", 99]

-   ====
-   import test
-   print "\n\n---\n"
-   print "(There are no tests for this problem.)"

-4. See the comments for directions.

-.. activecode:: ps_3_4

-    sent = "The magical mystery tour is waiting to take you away."

-    # Write a comment explaining how you would define what a word is for
-    # a computer.

-    # Write code that assigns a variable word_list to hold a LIST of all the
-    # WORDS in the string sent.
-It's fine if words include punctuation.
-    # Hint: remember how to split strings?

-    ====

-    import test
-    print "\n\n---\n"

-    try:
-        test.testEqual(word_list,sent.split())
-    except:
-        print "The variable word_list has not been defined"

-5. Write code that uses iteration to print out each element of the list stored in ``excited_words``, BUT print out each element **without** its ending punctuation.
-You should see:

-``hello``

-``goodbye``

-``wonderful``

-``I love Python``

-(Hint: remember string slicing?)

-.. activecode:: ps_3_5

-    excited_words = ["hello!", "goodbye!", "wonderful!", "I love Python?"]

-    # Now, write code that uses iteration to print out each element of the
-    # list stored in excited_words,
-    # BUT print out each element WITHOUT the ending punctuation.
-    # Hint: remember string slicing?

-    ====

-    import test
-    print "\n\n---\n"
-    print "(There are no tests for this problem.)"

-6. See the comments for directions.

-.. activecode:: ps_3_6

-    rv = """Once upon a midnight dreary, while I pondered, weak and weary,
-      Over many a quaint and curious volume of forgotten lore,
-      While I nodded, nearly napping, suddenly there came a tapping,
-      As of some one gently rapping, rapping at my chamber door.
-      'Tis some visitor, I muttered, tapping at my chamber door;
-      Only this and nothing more."""

-    # Write code to assign the number of characters in the string rv to
-    # the variable num_chars.

-    # Write code to assign the number of words in the string rv to the
-    # variable num_words.
-    ## Hint: remember how to split strings?

-    ====

-    import test
-    print "\n\n---\n"
-    try:
-        test.testEqual(num_chars,len(rv))
-    except:
-        print "The variable num_chars has not been defined"
-    try:
-        test.testEqual(num_words,len(rv.split()))
-    except:
-        print "The variable num_words has not been defined"

 7. Write code to open the file we've included in this problem set, ``about_programming.txt``, and print it out, line by line.
 (Don't worry about the blank lines that will appear.)